pogorely/Minervina_COVID/README.md

 Both groups were identified with edgeR (FDR-adjusted p<0.01, log2FC threshold=2).
 Clone counts are given as in first replicate of PBMC on day 15 (for _contracting_) and day 37 (for _expanding_ group).

-## Full dataset
+## Complete dataset
-The complete data is available on zenodo in mixcr format: (link coming soon!)
+The complete data is available on zenodo in mixcr format: (link coming later this week)

 ## Raw data
 The raw sequencing data is available at Short Read Archive acc.
 PRJNA633317.

 ## Raw data preprocessing instructions
-(coming soon)
+(link coming later this week)